Q&A

 Generating thumbnails in advance allows faster and lighter browsing even in large folders or on slow networks.
 With instant thumbnail generation, TorchPhoto can create quick previews by downloading only part of the original file first, which improves speed and storage efficiency without requiring full original downloads for every thumbnail.

-What is the difference between Low and High for instant thumbnails?
+What is the difference between Low, High, and Ultra for instant thumbnails?

 Can folders show whether thumbnails have been generated?